au-ts/lionsos/examples/firewall/routing/README.md

 They are also connected to the ARP requesters.
 When a route has been found, the router will consult the ARP tables to see if there is a valid existing mapping of IP <-> MAC.
 If not, the router will enqueue a request to the ARP requester, and place the packet into a waiting queue.
 This waiting queue is a linked list of packets and their corresponding IP addresses.
-For packets with the same desitnation IP, they are put into a child linked list from the root node.
+For packets with the same destination IP, they are put into a child linked list from the root node.
 On a successful ARP response will use the supplied MAC to send the packet out.
 On an unsuccessful response, the router will drop the packet.